Train Regression Model Using Hyperparameter Optimization in Regression Learner App

 On the Regression Learner tab, in the File section, select New Session > From Workspace.

-default validation option is 5-fold cross-validation, to protect against
+MPG.
+The default validation option is 5-fold cross-validation, to protect against overfitting.

-To accept the default options and continue, click Start Session.
+To accept the options and continue, click Start Session.

 Train all preset ensemble models.
-On the Regression Learner tab, in the Model Type section, click the arrow to open the gallery.
+On the Regression Learner tab, in the Models section, click the arrow to open the gallery.
 In the Ensembles of Trees group, click All Ensembles.
-In the Training section, click Train.
-The app trains one of each ensemble model type and displays the models in the Models pane.
+In the Train section, click Train All and select Train All.
+The app trains one of each ensemble model type, as well as the default fine tree model, and displays the models in the Models pane.

-The app displays a response plot for the first model (model 1.1).
+The app displays a response plot for the first ensemble model (model 2.1).
 Blue points are true values, and yellow points are predicted values.
 The Models pane on the left shows the validation RMSE for each model.

 Validation introduces some randomness into the results.
 Your model validation results can vary from the results shown in this example.

 Select an optimizable ensemble model to train.
-On the Regression Learner tab, in the Model Type section, click the arrow to open the gallery.
+On the Regression Learner tab, in the Models section, click the arrow to open the gallery.
 In the Ensembles of Trees group, click Optimizable Ensemble.
-The app disables the Use Parallel button when you select an optimizable model.

 Select the model hyperparameters to optimize.
-In the Model Type section, select Advanced > Advanced.
-The app opens a dialog box in which you can select Optimize check boxes for the hyperparameters that you want to optimize.
+In the Summary tab, you can select Optimize check boxes for the hyperparameters that you want to optimize.
 By default, all the check boxes are selected.
-For this example, accept the default selections, and click OK.
+For this example, accept the default selections.

 The app displays a Minimum MSE Plot as it runs the optimization process.
 At each iteration, the app tries a different combination of hyperparameter values and updates the plot with the minimum validation mean squared error (MSE) observed up to that iteration, indicated in dark blue.
 When the app completes the optimization process, it selects the set of optimized hyperparameters, indicated by a red square.
 For more information, see Minimum MSE Plot.

-The app lists the optimized hyperparameters in both the Optimization Results section to the right of the plot and the Optimized Hyperparameters section of the Current Model Summary pane.
+The app lists the optimized hyperparameters in both the Optimization Results section to the right of the plot and the Optimizable Ensemble Model Hyperparameters section of the model Summary tab.

 In general, the optimization results are not reproducible.